AmirRuzdan/AmirRuzdan/README.md

 - 👋 Hi, I’m @AmirRuzdan
-- 👀 I’m interested in Creative Programming
+- 👀 I’m interested in Competetive Programming
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning C++ and Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Machine Learning
 - 📫 How to reach me ...instagram:@amir_ruzdan

 <!---